Heart-leaved Aster

 • Large-leaved Aster (Eurybia macrophylla) - leaves much larger, not as deeply cleft.
 Flowers in a flat-topped head, usually white.

-Flowers: Summer, Fall; Blue/Violet; 7 or more parts (petals); 1.5cm in diameter.
+Flowers: Summer, Autumn; Blue/Violet; 7 or more parts (petals); 1.5cm in diameter.
 Ray flowers: 8-15, pale blue, blue-violet, rose, or mauve; sometimes white.
 Disc flowers: 14-20, yellow becoming purple.
 Flowers are arranged in a rounded panicle in dense clusters.

-Height: Up to 60 cm (23 in)
+Height: 60-90 cm (23-35 in)

 Stem: Smooth, many-branched.

-Habitat: Open woods and edges of woods.
+Habitat: Forests, Fields and Open Areas; Open woods and edges of woods.

 Grows in Sun/Shade: Shade